simplabs/ember-test-selectors/README.md

 </article>
 ```

-Once you've done that you can use our `testSelector()` function to create
+Once you've done that you can use the `testSelector()` function to create
 a CSS/jQuery selector that looks up the right elements:

 ```js